prince29B/Hyderabad-metro-Dijkstra-algorithm/README.md

 ## Overview

-Metro Route Optimizer is a C++ project designed to find the shortest path between metro stations using Dijkstra's algorithm.
+Metro Route Optimizer is a C++ project designed to find the shortest path between metro stations of Hyderabad using Dijkstra's algorithm.
 It helps users determine the minimum number of stations they need to travel through to reach their destination from a chosen source station.
 This project is ideal for those interested in algorithms, graph theory, and public transportation systems.

 ## Features